Poeschl/RoboRush/README.md

 For the frontend install all packages with `npm install --dev` and run the VUE app with `npm run dev` (from the `frontend` folder).

-Now the application can be reached by http://localhost:8888 and http://localhost:8888/api/swagger-ui..
+Now the application can be reached by http://localhost:8888 and http://localhost:8888/api/swagger-ui.
+Also, a "secure" version is available via port `8889` as https://localhost:8888.